ujjwalm29/movie-search/level_3_elasticsearch_relevance_tuning/README.md

 I used the [standard analyzer](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-standard-analyzer.html) and added an additional filter `my_shingles_filter` on top of it.
 The my_shingles_filter is defined just below that.

-Let's reindex the data and see the results :
+Delete the index, reindex the data and execute the search.
+Here are the results :

 ```
 {'title': 'The Godfather', 'overview': 'Spanning the years 1945 to 1955, a chronicle of the fictional Italian-American Corleone crime family.
 When organized crime family patriarch, Vito Corleone barel...